 Nestled in the Rocky Mountain grandeur of western Montana, Missoula is the hub of five valleys and three major rivers – the Blackfoot, the Bitterroot and the Clark Fork.
 Halfway between Glacier and Yellowstone national parks, Missoula is a blend of small-town charm and big-city sophistication.

 New in Fall 2020, the Master’s degree in IPAT is recognized by the Western Region Graduate Programs.
-The means that students from WICHE States will not pay full out of state tuition.
-Instead, they will pay only 150% of a Montana residents in-state tuition.
+This means that students from WICHE States will not pay full out of state tuition.
+Instead, they will pay only 150% of a Montana resident's in-state tuition.
 A tremendous cost savings to applicants from Western States.